I would like to design a post and beam structure in Chief Architect. How can I do this?

 Click OK to close the Floor Beam Defaults then set the Placement to Under Joists.

-On the Posts panel of the Framing Defaults Click the Edit Post Defaults button and set both Width 1 and Width 2 to match the beam width of 5 ½".
+On the Posts panel, click the Edit Post Defaults button and set both Width 1 and Width 2 to match the beam width of 5 ½".

-Click OK to close the Post Defaults and switch to the Trusses panel of the Framing Defaults.
+Click OK to close the Post Defaults dialog and return to the Framing Defaults dialog.

 Click OK to Make these changes and Done to close the Default Settings dialog.